MEET OUR TEAM

 Shubhrajit Roy

-Shubhrajit has obtained his bachelor’s and master’s degree in Zoology from the University of Calcutta, India.
-He then pursued Ph.D. in Neuroscience at the S. N. Pradhan Centre for Neurosciences, University of Calcutta, elucidating the molecular basis of Wilson disease, a copper metabolism disorder.
+Shubhrajit has obtained his bachelor’s and master’s degrees in Zoology from the University of Calcutta, India.
+He then pursued a Ph.D. in Neuroscience at the S. N. Pradhan Centre for Neurosciences, University of Calcutta, elucidating the molecular basis of Wilson disease, a copper-metabolism disorder.
 Shubhrajit was selected for the prestigious Fulbright-Nehru Doctoral Research program (USIEF) in 2018.
 Currently, Shubhrajit is trying to understand the molecular mechanism associated with the regulation of copper metabolism in the brain.
-He is also interested in identifying the potential involvement of the copper transporters in the differentiation of intestinal stem cells.
+He is also interested in identifying the potential involvement of copper in regulating the cytoskeleton and ciliary structures in choroid plexus epithelial cells.
 During his free time, Shubhrajit enjoys painting, reading books, cooking, listening to music, and traveling.

 Contact: sroy30@jh.edu